ismailkhan2118/TS_InterfaceBuilder_extension/README.md

 Convert JSON Objects directly into Typescript Interface

-Download the repo and follow the steps to add the extension in your chrome
+Download the repo and follow the steps to Add the extension in your chrome
 ### Step-1
 Go to  chrome://extensions/